codeamigo/docs/blog/2021-11-1-results-from-hn-1.md

 ![Vercel Response Header](/img/2021-11-1-results-from-hn/vercel-response-headers.png)

 According to the [Vercel docs](https://vercel.com/docs/concepts/edge-network/caching#cacheable-responses), in order for responses to be cached the "Response must not contain the no-cache directive in the Cache-Control header."
+We've changed the Cache-Control header to `cache-control: public, max-age=0, must-revalidate` and are now getting the correct `x-vercel-cache: HIT`.

 ## DigitalOcean (Backend Hosting)